How to become a registered childminder in Suffolk

 - Health - the policy and procedure for children with infectious diseases and the administration of medicines.

-- Managing behaviour - providers’ responsibility for managing children’s behaviour in an appropriate way, and making corporal punishment to a child an offence.
+- Managing children's behaviour - providers’ responsibility for managing children’s behaviour in an appropriate way, and making corporal punishment to a child an offence.

 - Safety and suitability of premises, environment and equipment - the safety and suitability of outdoor (including outings) and indoor spaces, furniture, equipment and toys, provides the space requirements and requires a policy and procedure about the management of risk.